 Foreign business trips

-Food is an interesting category, as although food production is an important global factor for climate change, it does not even account for 1% of the UvA's total CO2 emissions.
+Food is an interesting category, as although food production is an important global factor for climate change, it accounts for just 1,2% of the UvA's total CO2 emissions.
 This is simply because the UvA offers lunch and dinner, but many students and staff take their own food to the campus.
 Because it is extremely important to make our food system more sustainable in a broader perspective, we will also increase sustainability in this area.
 In 2026, we want to reduce the CO2 emissions of the food sold in the canteen by 25% compared to 2019.
 In order to achieve this, we are offering more and more vegetarian and vegan options and only food that has been responsibly produced.